na-o-ys/na-o-ys.github.io/others/_posts/2015-11-07-sparse-vector-similarities.markdown

 \cos(\mathbf{a}, \mathbf{b}) = \frac{\mathbf{a} \cdot \mathbf{b}}{\|\mathbf{a}\|\|\mathbf{b}\|}.
 $$

-Below code calculates cosine similarities between every two column vectors.
+Below code calculates cosine similarities between all pairwise column vectors.

 Assume that the type of `mat` is `scipy.sparse.csc_matrix`.